oobabooga/text-generation-webui/README.md

     python download-model.py facebook/opt-1.3b

-If you want to download a model manually, note that all you need are the json, txt, and pytorch\*.bin (or model*.safetensors) files.
+* If you want to download a model manually, note that all you need are the json, txt, and pytorch\*.bin (or model*.safetensors) files.
 The remaining files are not necessary.

-If you want to download a protected model (one gated behind accepting a license, for example, or otherwise private) you can set the environment variables `HF_USER` to your huggingface username, and `HF_PASS` to your password, or (_as a better option_) set it to a User Access Token available from [User Access Tokens](https://huggingface.co/settings/tokens).
+* If you want to download a protected model (one gated behind accepting a license or otherwise private, like `bigcode/starcoder`) you can set the environment variables `HF_USER` to your huggingface username and `HF_PASS` to your password or (_as a better option_) to a User Access Token available from [User Access Tokens](https://huggingface.co/settings/tokens).
+Note that you will need to accept the model terms on the Hugging Face website before starting the download.
-This will allow you to download a restricted model, e.g. `bigcode/starcoderbase`.

 #### GGML models